Derived structures in the Langlands Correspondence: A guide to derived algebraic geometry

 \subsubsection{Other models for derived commutative rings}

 We briefly mention other possible models for ``derived commutative rings'' that are commonly encountered in the literature. \begin{itemize} \item \emph{Commutative differential graded algebras} (CDGAs).
 These are the most concrete to define and write down ``explicitly''.
 For example, it is relatively easy to write down CDGAs by generators and relations, while any such presentation would be too huge to write down for almost any simplicial commutative ring.
-The crucial flaw of CDGAs from our perspective is that they only lead to a functional theory\footnote{By this, we mean that there does not exist a model category or $\infty$-category of CDGAs outside characteristic zero.} of derived commutative rings over characteristic zero, while we definitely want to work integrally or in characteristic $p$.
+The crucial flaw of CDGAs from our perspective is that they only work well in characteristic zero, while we definitely want to work integrally or in characteristic $p$.
 However, \emph{in characteristic $0$}, CDGAs could be used just as well as simplicial commutative rings. \item \emph{$\EE_{\infty}$-algebras}.
-Roughly speaking, an $\EE_{\infty}$-algebra is a ring with whose multiplication is commutative up to homotopy coherence.
+Roughly speaking, an $\EE_{\infty}$-algebra is a ring whose multiplication is commutative up to homotopy coherence.
 The precise definition of $\EE_{\infty}$-algebras requires even more homotopy theory than that of simplicial commutative rings.
 In practice, they are typically more relevant for homotopy theory than algebraic geometry.
 It is true that $\EE_{\infty}$ lead to a functional theory in all characteristics and could be used just as well as simplicial commutative rings in characteristic zero, but away from characteristic zero they have different behavior which seems to be less relevant for us. \end{itemize}